linanqiu/cs4705/coding/hw2/lq2137_h2/README.md

      total        4664     0.742        0.742        0.742
 ```

 We see significant improvement from Question 5 to Question 6 due to vertical markovization.
+In most categories, there were improvements.
+One example is **VERB**.

+However, it did not improve significantly from the places where the non-vertical PCFG didn't do well.
+Perhaps this may be improved via higher levels of Markovization?

 **I did not change my code from Question 5 to 6 simply because data structures were already optimized, hence the run time only increased from 25 to 50 seconds.
 I did not see the need to modify anything.**